 Two of my friends asked for feedback and advice on some new websites they’d been involved in.
 I offered feedback, free of charge to help them out, and I think the nature of this thorough feedback was enough to make them realise they could make use of my knowledge.

-This sparked a consulting business that was frankly messy, but forced me to learn a whole heap of new skills, such as:
+Thanks to a growing acceptance of remote workers, this sparked a career in technical SEO consulting.
+Messy beginnings, sure, but they forced me to learn a whole heap of new skills, such as:

-- why, where, when and how to incorporate companies,
+- how, why, when, and where to incorporate companies,

-- opening bank accounts (becoming increasingly difficult for many!),
+- opening bank accounts abroad (becoming increasingly difficult for many!),

 - services contracts,